xpatrickthomas/abk_earth_day_2026/index.md

 **• Campus** <br>
 **• Im Hof** <br>
 **• 17:30–18:00** <br>
-Come and eat a piece of cake to celebrate the 2nd birthday of **ABK Earth Day Tree**, planted to commemorate the first ABK Earth Day on 22.4.2024
+Come and eat a piece of cake to celebrate the 2nd birthday of **ABK Earth Day Tree**, planted to commemorate the first ABK Earth Day on 22.4.2024 <br>
 **[Karte/Map](https://umap.osm.ch/en/map/abk-earth-day-22-april-2026_12744#22/48.800307/9.174981)** ↗ <br>

 **♥7.
 When Shit Hits The Fan** <br>